-Service System
+Service system

-Services Number in GCPHN region Distribution Capacity General Practices (Antenatal visits) 207 Clinics are generally distributed across the Gold Coast, with the majority located in coastal and central areas.
-Confirmation of pregnancy Immunity against infections that may affect the baby Urine test (for evidence of diabetes or pre-eclampsia) Progress of the baby (heartbeat, movements) Progress of the mother, including emotional state Antenatal visits are monthly until week 28, each two weeks from week 30 to 36 and weekly thereafter Hospital visits usually occur for an initial assessment and then at week 32 and week 41 Antenatal clinics at hospitals 4 2 in Southport, 1 in Tugun and 1 in Benowa As listed above Childbirth parenting classes 2 Tugun, Southport Pregnancy and process of birth Pain relief and induction of labor Assisted birth and cesarean section Parenting the first few weeks Lavender Mother and baby Unit 1 Gold Coast University Hospital Four bed specialist state-wide acute service.
-Specialist care for women who require admission to hospital for significant mental health difficulties in the first year following childbirth General Practitioners, Obstetricians, Pediatrician, Psychiatrist and Mental Health Services can refer patients to the unit Uniting Care 1 Carrara Determine the best support for child and family Identify information, community- based and mainstream supports that can be used to support child
+Service Number in GCPHN region Distribution Capacity General Practices (Antenatal visits) 206 Clinics are generally distributed across the GCPHN region with the majority located in coastal and central areas.
+Confirmation of pregnancy Immunity against infections that may affect the baby Urine test (for evidence of diabetes or pre- eclampsia) Progress of the baby (heartbeat, movements) Progress of the mother, including emotional state Antenatal visits are monthly until week 28, each two weeks from week 30 to 36 and weekly thereafter Hospital visits usually occur for an initial assessment and then at week 32 and week 41 Antenatal clinics at hospitals 4 2 in Southport, 1 in Tugun and 1 in Benowa As listed above Childbirth parenting classes 2 Tugun and Southport Pregnancy and process of birth Pain relief and induction of labor Assisted birth and cesarean section Parenting the first few weeks Lavender Mother and baby unit 1 Gold Coast University Hospital Four bed specialist state-wide acute service.
+Specialist care for women who require admission to hospital for significant mental health difficulties in the first year following childbirth General Practitioners (GPs), Obstetricians, Pediatrician, Psychiatrist and Mental Health Services can refer patients to the unit Uniting Care (ECEI) 1 Carrara Determine the best support for child and family Identify information, community-based and mainstream supports that can be used to support child If required, can help request NDIS access and once confirmed, work with family to develop a plan Help with the implementation of the plan Child Development Service (CDS) 1 Southport • The CDS is a community based, multidisciplinary health service involved in the assessment and management of children aged 0-10 years referred with problems of developmental, such as communication, movement, emotions, behavior or socialization.